-You may complete the course full-time over two years or part-time over four years.
+You may complete the course full-time over two years or part-time over three years.
 The Master of Nursing (Nurse Practitioner) encompasses a broad range of topics.
 High dependency nursing, mental health nursing and acute and supportive nursing are three general categories of the many areas which may be explored within this course.

 You will be supported by a primary clinical supevisor throughout your course of study.
 You must nominate a supervisor prior to applying for admission to the course.
 Your primary clinical supervisor must hold a minimum qualification at a master's level, or a level deemed equivalent by other achievements and professional activities.
 They will be an advanced practice clinician holding a clinical position in your workplace with responsibility to act as a mentor, teacher and supervisor while you undertake the required clinical components of this course.
 Documentation from the nominated primary clinical supervisor should include a copy of their CV and a statement as to why they are appropriate to fulfil the role.

 The Master of Nursing (Nurse Practitioner) consists of 72 credit points (cp) or 10 units of study.
 Students studying part time will complete 48cp of theoretical units including one specialty elective unit in their first two years.
 Students in their third year study two practice-based units of study which collectively include 300 advanced clinical practice hours.
 The inclusion of these two units (one of which is a capstone) is designed to provide you with an opportunity to draw together the learning that has taken place during the award, synthesise this with their prior learning and experience and draw conclusions that will form the basis for further investigation, and intellectual and/or professional growth.